Key takeaways

 Chief Operating Officer

-Date: October 11, 2021
+Date: October 11, 2025

-Best practice:
+Best practices:

-- Add a clause in the agreement stating that electronic or conformed signatures are legally binding
+- Add a clause in the agreement stating that electronic or conformed signatures are legally binding.

-- Keep a copy of the email or record showing who typed or approved the /s/ entry
+- Keep a copy of the email or record showing who typed or approved the /s/ entry — this is your only evidence of authorization if the signature is ever disputed.

 4. Email or PDF exchanges

 For informal approvals, teams often insert /s/ signatures in attached PDFs or within email chains.
 These can hold up legally under the ESIGN Act if intent and consent are clear.
+But "can hold up" is doing a lot of work in that sentence.
+The email thread itself becomes your evidence, and if that thread is ever lost, archived, or ambiguous, you have a problem.

 Best practice: Keep the email thread as evidence of authorization, since the /s/ mark itself carries no embedded verification.
+If you're doing this regularly, you need a better system.

-Challenges and limitations of using /s/ signature
+Challenges and limitations of conformed signatures

-Certain documents are restricted to handwritten signatures
+Certain documents require handwritten signatures — no exceptions

 Examples include: